BIGJRA/BIGJRA.github.io/reborn.md

     - Knock Off
     - Rock Slide

 The cherry on top is that we have to fight a custom variant Kecleon as the final Pokemon in our 13v6 gauntlet.
 If you use a Fighting move on it, be careful as then it will have STAB with Drain Punch.
-As before if you're struggling, I recommend having two or three Pokemon specifically chosen to deal with the first fight and the rest saved up to deal with this one, just in case.
+I recommend having two or three Pokemon prepared  to deal with the first doubles fight, and the rest saved up to deal with this one, just in case.

 Past here you can get a hidden *Repel* as well as **Treecko**!

-Escape back to Beryl Ward.
-We can now notably access the backrooms of the library once more.
+Return to Beryl Ward.
+With the Kecleon gone, we can now access the library once more.
 Enter the left room and press the books in a familiar order.

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">